Users Located in the European Economic Area

 In addition, we ordinarily do not disclose to third parties site usage by individual IP addresses, but may do so in very limited circumstances when complying with law or legal process, working with consultants assisting us in fixing or improving our site, or in monitoring and improving the security of our network.
 Our staff monitors search terms that users enter into our Search Engine, but this tracking is never associated with individual users.

-The Library website has security measures in place to protect the loss, misuse and alteration of information under our control.
+This site has security measures in place to protect against the loss, misuse and alteration of the information under our control.
 Unfortunately, due to the nature of Internet communications, no data transmission over the Internet can be guaranteed to be completely secure.
-While the Library remains committed to protecting the privacy of our users, we cannot ensure or warrant the security of any information you transmit to us, and you do so at your own risk.
+While Harvard Business School remains committed to protecting the privacy of our users, we cannot ensure or warrant the security of any information you transmit to us, and you do so at your own risk.
 Once we receive your transmission, we make our best effort to ensure its security on our systems.
-We do so using secure technology, privacy protection controls, and restrictions on employee access; however, we make no representations regarding the veracity of such measures.
+We do so by using secure technology, privacy protection controls, and restrictions on employee access.
+However, we make no representations regarding the efficacy of such measures.